johnfedoruk/bangular/aio/content/guide/dynamic-component-loader.md

 #### Selector references

-Generally, the Angular compiler generates a `ComponentFactory` for any component referenced in a template.
+Generally, the Bangular compiler generates a `ComponentFactory` for any component referenced in a template.
 However, there are no selector references in the templates for dynamically loaded components since they load at runtime.